 Changing Needle Position and Adjusting Tension

 For many stitches, you can also change the length (up to 4mm) and width (up to 6mm) of the stitches by using the two dials on the machine.
-It’s important to have an idea of average lengths and widths for each stitch to achieve the best results.
+Knowing each stitch’s average lengths and widths is important to achieve the best results.

 Adjustable Presser Foot Pressure and Extra-High Presser Foot Lifter

-When you remove the flat-bed attachment, you have a small free arm remaining.
+When you remove the flat-bed attachment, you have a small free arm.
 This makes it easier to hem jeans and sew small circular items like sleeve cuffs.

 The LED Light